huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-aws.md

 ---
-pageTitle: Documentation for Databricks Target connector
+pageTitle: Documentation for Databricks Target on AWS
-title: Databricks Delta Lake
+title: Databricks on AWS
-description: "Get fast, reliable, and real-time data ingestion into Databricks Lakehouse with Arcion, boasting features like Unity Catalog, Type-2 CDC, and more."
+description: "Learn how to set up Arcion with AWS Databricks to get robust, reliable, highly available and distributed data analytics."
 weight: 1
 bookHidden: false
 ---

-# Destination Databricks Delta Lake
+# Destination AWS Databricks

+On this page, you'll find step-by-step instructions on how to set up your AWS Databricks instance with Arcion.

-The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.
+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the following steps.

 ## I. Obtain the JDBC Driver for Databricks